 Rescue & Shelters

-If you have no success there, try dedicated breed centers who rescue purebred pups and their mixes.
-The Pitbull Rescue Central website and the Cane Corso Rescue website list dedicated rescue centers, and also have contacts too.
+If you have no success there, try dedicated breed centers that rescue purebred pups and their mixes.
+The Pitbull Rescue Central website and the Cane Corso Rescue website list dedicated rescue centers and also have contacts.
 Not only will you be saving a life, but you’re also likely to save some money too.

 As Family Pets